Information about The Overland Tour of Cairo, Aswan, Luxor, and Hurghada | Egypt Itinerary 10 Days:

 - International Airfare.

 Day One: Arrival in Egypt

-When you arrive at Cairo International Airport, our representative will be there to help you through baggage screening processes and passport inspections.
-He will then drive you in a new private air-conditioned car to a 5* hotel in Cairo.
+When you arrive at Cairo International Airport.
+After that, our representative will be there to help you through baggage screening processes and passport inspections.
+Then, he will drive you in a new private air-conditioned car to a 5* hotel in Cairo.
 In the evening, your private tour guide will accompany you on a dinner cruise with folk dance and singing performances, as well as Tannoura acts that relate to Egyptian real traditions.
 Then, return to your hotel and spend the night.